 Many thanks to Kermit Siargao and Lux Siargao Boutique Resort for hosting me on Siargao.
 As always, all opinions expressed here and elsewhere on this blog are my unbiased own, and are uninfluenced by any gifts or incentives I may receive.

-The only way to reach Siargao by plane is by flying from Cebu with Cebu Pacific Air.
-At the moment there are no direct flights from Manila or elsewhere, and no Siargao flights operated by any other carrier.
+The only way to reach Siargao by plane is by flying from Manila or Cebu with Cebu Pacific Air or Skyjet Airlines.
 At Siargao Airport, you can catch the shuttle into town for 300PHP (US$6), no booking required.

-Accommodation at Kermit Siargao is very affordable, ranging from a $9 backpacker room (950PHP for 2 people) to cottages and bungalows in the $20-40 range for 2 people (1250-1800PHP), to a $57 two-floor house for 4 people (2750PHP).
+Accommodation at Kermit Siargao is very affordable, ranging from a US$35 backpacker room (1800PHP for 2 people) to cottages and bungalows in the $58-68 range for 2 people (3000-3500PHP).
 All rooms include breakfast.
-Surf lessons cost about $10/hour (500PHP), otherwise they are included if you book a surf package.
+Surf lessons cost about US$23/hour (1200PHP) and include a surf board rental, otherwise they are included if you book a surf package.

 Rooms at Lux Siargao Boutique Resort start at 4200PHP/night (US$86/night) for 2 people and include breakfast.